 Theological Studies (M.Th)

 The M.Th. offers a distinctive learning experience based on the integration of the fields of theology, biblical studies and Christian practice.
 Students will engage critically with the intellectual challenges of ministry through the study of key themes in biblical, theological and ministerial studies.
 The course is thus framed around a clear interaction between both theory and practice and across a variety of areas of ministerial formation.
 The M.Th. aims to maintain a rigorous academic core whilst also broadening the scope of content and assessment to include professional application.
-This course is offered only in the part-time mode, with two options: Mode A which runs for three years and Mode B which runs for 6 years (however students may change mode after 2 or 4 years subject to permission from course director).
-Candidates are assessed by a combination of course work, ministry portfolio and dissertation.
+This course is offered only in the part-time mode, with two options: Mode A which runs for three years and Mode B which runs for four years.

 - Christian Thinking About God